bru/riff/README.md

 # riff

 A hierarchical keyboard shortcut management library for ClojureScript applications.

+> [!NOTE]
-The design of this library has been inspired and heavily influenced by [keybind](https://github.com/piranha/keybind), but eventually diverged due to the specific needs of the application that it's been extracted from.
+> This library has been originally inspired and heavily influenced by [keybind](https://github.com/piranha/keybind), from which eventually diverged due to the specific needs of the application that it's been extracted from.

 ## Features